HristoKolev/TvDbSharper/README.md

 Console.WriteLine(episodes.Count()); //263
 ```

-To get all of the actors for a giver series, you can do this:
+To get all of the actors for a given show, you can do this:
 ```C#
 var response = await client.Series.GetActorsAsync(78804);